BillCheng9/Steampunk-Game/vision.md

 ' list all use cases in package package "Steampunk Game" {
-usecase "Start Combat" as combat usecase "Input Dialogue" as dialInput usecase "Implement Pet" as petSystem usecase "Select Button" as butSelection usecase "Level Up" as levelSystem usecase "Responsively Change Output" as resChange usecase "Trigger Random Events" as RNG usecase "Move Through Map" as charMove
+usecase "Execute Combat" as combat usecase "Read Dialogue" as dialInput usecase "Choose Pet" as petSystem usecase "Select Button" as butSelection usecase "Leveling" as levelSystem usecase "Respond to Changes" as resChange usecase "Play Random Events" as RNG usecase "Move Character" as charMove
 }

 ' list relationships between actors and use cases